FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ```
 npx create-react-app client
 ```
-This creates a React app inside the parent directory. `npx` ships with node, so don't worry about needing to run anything else to install it.
+This creates a React app inside the parent directory. `npx` ships with Node, so don't worry about needing to run anything else to install it.

-Now, create a `server` folder to hold our express server.
+Now, create a `server` folder in the parent `reactauthapp` directory to hold our Express server.

 ```
 mkdir server
 ```

-Change into that server directory and make a `index.js` file inside of it.
+Change into that server directory and create an `index.js` file inside of it.

 ```
 cd server
 touch index.js
 ```

-This will hold our Express server.
+This file will hold our Express server.

 Lastly, change back into the parent `reactauthapp` folder, and run:

 ```bash
 npm init -y
 ```
-Confirm that a package.json was created in the root `reactauthapp` folder.
+Confirm that a `package.json` was created in the root `reactauthapp` folder.

 At the end, your folder structure should look like this: